se3ya/CustomPosters/README.md

 1. Download and install [GaleModManager](https://thunderstore.io/c/lethal-company/p/Kesomannen/GaleModManager/).
 2. Download the latest version of **CustomPosters** from [Thunderstore](https://thunderstore.io/c/lethal-company/p/seechela/CustomPosters/).
 3. Add your custom posters to the `posters` and `tips` folders as described in the [Adding Custom Posters](#adding-custom-posterscreating-custom-posters-mod) section.
+4. Configure poster packs and probabilities in the `CustomPosters.cfg` file (optional).
-4. Launch the game and enjoy your custom posters!
+5. Launch the game and enjoy your custom posters!

 ---

 ## Features

 - Override the default posters in the ship with your own custom images.
-- Simply drop your images into the `posters` and `tips` folders.
-- Adding multiple poster mods that are compatible with this mod will __work__, as said in *Randomization Options*.
+- Support for multiple poster packs, with the ability to enable/disable poster packs or posters itself, change chances of the packs and posters via configuration.
 - If any custom poster fails to load, the mod will disable that poster at all.
   - If you have more than 2 poster mods and first poster don't load, it will try to load second poster instead.
-- Randomization Options:
-  - *Poster Randomizer*: Randomly select one pack for all posters or mix textures from multiple packs.
-- Compatible with **ShipWindows/Beta**, **2 sToRy ShIp** and **WiderShipMod**.
+- Compatible with **ShipWindows**, **2 sToRy ShIp** and **WiderShipMod**.
 - Optimized to prevent texture leaking.
 - Tool called [**PosterCropperTool**](https://github.com/se3ya/PosterCropperTool) which allows to crop posters from **LethalPosters** mod to be compatible with **CustomPosters**.
   - **Sizes of the posters might be slightly be incorrect after cropping!**